 Stephanie attended her first yoga class in 1992 while she was living in New York City.
 She didn't love the poses, but at that first class, while lying in savasana, she knew there was something - a connection to a certain feeling that was familiar and felt good.
 Walking home that evening Stephanie felt like she was experiencing the streets as a different person than the one who had walked into that yoga studio an hour earlier.
 This led to an exploration of all the yoga classes that Stephanie could find in NYC at that time; she fell in love with aspects of many styles.
 In time, that sense of connection she experienced in her first yoga class led to a calling to a meditation practice.
-Over the years Stephanie has had the opportunity to sit with amazing teachers, near and far.
-Her passion is transformation and awakening for all beings, whatever their path may be.

 In 2012 Stephanie started her Urban Zen Integrative Therapy training.
 The combination of elements of yoga therapy, essential oil therapy and reiki therapy is deeply supportive to those in the stressful situations of hospitals and hospice and to those facing the challenges of everyday life.
 Some of the many things that have deepened for Stephanie as a result of Urban Zen training are a love of reiki, a respect for essential oils, and a much deeper understanding of a sense of grounding and embodiment.